pg-redis-fdw/redis_fdw/README.md

 - **tablekeyset** as *string*, optional, no default

   Fetch item names from the named set.
+In a Redis database with many keys, searching even using "tablekeyprefix" might still be expensive.
+In that case, you can keep a list of specific keys in a separate set and define it using "tablekeyset".
+This way the global keyspace isn't searched at all.
+Only the keys in the "tablekeyset" will be mapped in the foreign table.

 - **singleton_key** as *string*, optional, no default